Interior Design

 - Transferable:CSU; UC

 This course covers the historical relationship between the decorative arts, period furniture, and interior architecture from the American Colonial periods through Modern and Contemporary.
 Emphasis is on style development as it relates to socio-economic and political factors of the times, as well as identification of specific furniture styles and architectural features.
-Asian, African, Mid-Eastern, and other non-western styles are also included.
+Asian, African, Mid-Eastern, and other global styles are also included.
+Virtual and/or in-person field trips may be required.

 Student Learning Outcomes